 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, accounts payable, and payable to contractors and equipment that are denominated in foreign currency.
-Depreciation or appreciation of the NTD by 1% against USD and JPY at December 31, 2022 and 2021, while all other variables were remained constant, would have increased (decreased) the net profit after tax by \$6,178 thousand and \$6,086 thousand, respectively.
+Depreciation or appreciation of the NTD by 1% against USD and JPY at December 31, 2023 and 2022, while all other variables were remained constant, would have increased (decreased) the net profit after tax by \$5,128 thousand and \$6,178 thousand, respectively.
 The analysis is performed on the same basis for both periods.

-(c) Gains or losses on monetary item
+(c) Foreign exchange gain and loss on monetary items

-Since the Company has many kinds of functional currency, the information on foreign exchange loss on monetary items is disclosed by total amount.
-For the year ended December 31, 2022 and 2021, foreign exchange gain (loss), including realized and unrealized portions, amounted to 41,911 thousand and (\$24,448) thousand, respectively.
+Since the Company has many kinds of functional currency, the information on foreign exchange gains (losses) on monetary items is disclosed by total amount.
+For the years ended December 31, 2023 and 2022, the foreign exchange gains (losses) (including realized and unrealized portions) amounted to (\$9,005) thousand and \$41,911 thousand, respectively.